Red-shanked douc

 The red-shanked douc (Pygathrix nemaeus) is an arboreal and diurnal Old World monkey belonging to the Colobinae subfamily.
-They are endemic to Laos, Vietnam and Cambodia.
-They are known for their bright colors and express exhibit sexual dimorphism through their body size.
-The species have been declared critically endangered by the International Union for Conservation of Nature, with the main threats being from hunting, habitat loss and pet trade.
+They are endemic to Laos, Vietnam, and Cambodia.
+They are known for their bright colors and exhibit sexual dimorphism through their body size.
+The species has been declared critically endangered by the International Union for Conservation of Nature, with the main threats being: hunting, habitat loss and pet trade.
 They are one of three species in the genus Pygathrix, the other two being the black-shanked (P. nigripes) and gray-shanked (P. cinerea) doucs.

 Red-shanked doucs live in fission-fusion, multilevel societies that have a mean of 18 individuals per band.
 They are folivorous and consume mainly Acacia pruinescens, Ficus racemosa, Millettia nigrescens, Zanthoxylum avicennae and Castanopsis ceratacantha.
 Their four-chambered stomachs that allow for bacterial fermentation help them with their high-fiber diet.